keanehauck/keanehauck.github.io/index.md

 <br>

-### I'm an amateur quantitative methodologist, computer scientist, and TF2 enthusiast.
+### I'm an amateur quantitative methodologist, computer scientist, and chess connoisseur (kind of).
 Welcome to my website!

 <br>